 Now, let’s analyze each Offering and decide its relevance in this account.
 Not every offering of yours is not relevant to all accounts.
 It is very helpful if you can also assess the intensity of competition where relevance is high.
 Similarly, assess each buying center for its attractiveness.
 A simple RAG (Red-Green-Amber) analysis will do.
 Look at the illustration below

-Now it must be easy to identify those ‘white spaces opportunities’ of growth.
+Now it must be easy to identify those ‘white spaces opportunities’ for growth.
 Start with ‘Green’ boxes and see vertically where growth can happen.
 Also horizontally.
 And there could be opportunities to ‘mine’ for more revenue in existing projects.
 In the illustration below, I have identified 3 ‘white spaces opportunity’.
-Highly relevant offering with highly attractive buying centers gives me two of those white space opportunity.
+Highly relevant offering with highly attractive buying centers gives me two of those white space opportunities.

 It also helps that we are already engaged with other offerings in these buying centers.
 As you can see, a methodical approach to unearthing new opportunities to grow your accounts as illustrated above is very impactful.
 At DemandFarm we have made this process easy by building these tools inside your CRMs.

-While Account Managers do the thinking, visualization is made possible by DemandFarm to make it easier.
+While Account Managers think, visualization is made possible by DemandFarm to make it easier.
 As always at DemandFarm, Account Managers are the heroes.
 We believe in providing them with tools and frameworks to make their thinking strategic, focused and cohesive.
 But it is the Account Manager’s expertise, experience & domain knowledge that ultimately matters.